underrun/pybsddb/docs/introduction.rst

 want to catch generic errors you can use DBError to do it.
 Since DBNotFoundError is raised when a given key is not found in the database, DBNotFoundError also derives from the standard KeyError exception to help make a DB look and act like a dictionary.
+We do the same trick with DBKeyEmptyError.

 When any of these exceptions is raised, the associated value is a tuple containing an integer representing the error code and a string for the